The best themed restaurant in every state

 Nebraska: Brother Sebastian's Steak House & Winery, Omaha

 Designed to resemble a Spanish monastery, Brother Sebastian's is a beautiful, relaxing restaurant where guests dine surrounded by flickering candles, leather-bound books, and religious icons.
 Orders are taken by staff dressed in monks’ robes, and you'll dine to a soundtrack of choral singing.
-The food, particularly the prime rib, also happens to be delicious – and the selection of wine from the impressive cellar is excellent, too.
+The food, particularly the prime rib, also happens to be particularly delicious.

 Oceano-Seafood-At-Peppermill-Resort-and-Spa/Facebook